Adeneko Svhat-Haimovitch: Personal life

 Svhat-Haimovitch was born in 1967 in the village of Mawari near the city of Gondar in the state of Amhara in northern Ethiopia.
 Her name, Adenko in Amharic means "praise."
 She is the fourth daughter of Sarah and Taga Sabhat's six children.
 She has more siblings from her father's other marriage.
 When she was eight, she immigrated to Israel via Sudan as part of Beta Israel with her family.
 After walking on foot to Sudan, her family arrived in Israel on a secret flight as part of Operation Moses.
 Upon arriving in Israel, her family settled in the Ramot Alon neighborhood of Jerusalem.
 Svhat-Haimovitch's father worked in a printing house, and her mother worked as a cleaner.

 In 2013, she married musician Yotam Haimovich.
 Haimovich's brother is Tel Aviv Magistrate's Court Judge Rami Haimovich.

 Education

 As the daughter of a traditional Jewish family, Svhat-Haimovitch attended a state-religious school.
-In high school she moved to Kfar Batya boarding school but after two years, e returned home and completed her studies at Rene Kassen High School, graduating in 1995.
+In high school she moved to Kfar Batya boarding school but after two years, she returned home and completed her studies at Rene Kassen High School, graduating in 1995.
 Svhat-Haimovitch enrolled in the Israel Defense Forces reserve, and began studying for a bachelor's degree in law at Tel Aviv University, completing her degree in 2000.
 In 2002 Svhat-Haimovitch passed the Bar Exam and was certified by the Israeli Bar Association.
 In 2008, she graduated with a Masters in Law through a joint program between Tel-Aviv University and Northwestern University.